Aligning throughCulture Renewal

 Digital strategy is a continual process of identifying the overall goals, developing short-term initiatives which move the organization closer to the goal and then rethinking the nature of those goals based on what the organization has learned from those short-term initiatives.
 As such digital strategy requires not only top-down commitment but bottom-up feedback as well.
 The degree of digital maturity is measured by the extent that technology is adopted through pull (i.e. employees introducing novel technological solutions themselves) vs. push (i.e. all initiatives conceived and pushed into the organization from the top).

 This is the IT view of the world.
-This perspective promotes that everything can be solved with agile teams and agile methods.
+This perspective promotes the idea that everything can be solved with agile teams and agile methods.
 The predicament of this approach is that these methods are not actually applied to the organizational culture as a whole, but usually just practiced within specific teams.
 Some companies even go to the extent to ensure that their agile teams are 'quarantined' away from the normal business so that they do not 'infect' or clash with the traditional corporate culture.

 Here is the stumbling block.
 Digital transformation means creating an agile organization - not only enabling agile teams.
 Digital Transformation is all about transforming the organizational culture itself.